DorcasKomane/3D-Crossroads-v2/README.md

 Tech stack used: JavaScript, HTML, CSS, Threejs

 ## Lessons Learned
-- working with JavaScript and Threejs for the first time.
+- working with JavaScript and Threejs.
+It was my first encounter with both technologies.